 The institution demonstrates it understands and is meeting the needs and learning styles of its students, by identifying students by subpopulations.

+The College prioritizes the review of and professional development for understanding different learning styles of student subpopulations.
+Two faculty cohorts have met regularly over the course of a semester to engage in deep review and discussion of approaches and tools that meet the needs of diverse student populations.
+(CUE agendas) The Student Success and Equity Committee awarded mini-grants to pilot new ideas that address different learning styles. (mini-grant awards) Specific activities focused on meeting the needs of diverse student populations are identified in the Student Equity Plan.
+(SEP, p.
+21-26)

 Student demographic data indicates that the Distance Education program primarily serves students in Stanislaus County.
 (Link to data or snapshot of report) Guidelines have been established for the creation and delivery of Distance Education courses.
 (DE course rubric) All faculty that wish to teach online must participate in the online training program offered by the Instructional Design Coordinator or an approved program deemed to be equivalent.
+Included in the training are best practices and compliance issues related to meeting the needs of students with disabilities in online courses.
 (Evidence) The College has implemented a Distance Education Plan, established a Distance Education Committee, and allocated a full-time faculty position to facilitate instructional design for technology enhanced courses.
-(DE Plan, job description, DE Committee website) The quality and effectiveness of DE courses is monitored through these structures.
-The DE Committee makes recommendations on pertaining to policies and practices that facilitate student success in online instructional programs and student support services.
+(DE Plan, job description, DE Committee website) The DE Committee makes recommendations pertaining to policies and practices that facilitate student success in online instructional programs and student support services.
 The DE Committee monitors, reviews, and evaluates student outcomes and success rates in online courses. (minutes, documents, report) This process includes comparisons with face-to-face courses to monitor effectiveness and equity across formats.
+Because of the level of training and support provided to online faculty, retention and success rates in online courses are regularly within a few percentage points of the College’s overall retention and success rates.
+(EMP Data, p.
+47)

 2. The institution has established multiple ways of assessing student learning.

+The College encourages faculty to assess student learning in multiple ways, including exams, multiple types of writing samples, skill demonstration, oral presentations, team projects, and regular homework assignments. (sample assignments in CORs)

 3. The institution has established protocols to determine the appropriate delivery modes for its diverse student populations.

-The College has developed institution-wide plans to address the success and achievement of students with emphasis on increasing equity in the success and achievement of students from disproportionately impacted groups.
-(Student Equity Plan, Student Success and Support Plan (SSSP) A review of student success and completion data has resulted in the development of a broad spectrum of interrelated, cross-disciplinary interventions and activities focused on improving student outcomes and enhancing the student educational experience at the college through the Student Equity Plan (SEP), Student Success and Support Program (SSSP), Basic Skills Initiative (BSI) and the Adult Education Block Grant (AEBG).
-In 2015, the College received a Title V Grant focused on reducing academic, procedural, and physical barriers to student success.
-(Title V grant narrative) Through the grant, the College is addressing academic policies, course sequencing, and supplementary learning..
-The grant objectives and activities support and enhance the student success initiatives of the ATD Plan (Link to Title V Grant).
-The College is in the third year implementing the Student Equity Plan (SEP).
-The SEP identifies achievement gaps across an array of student groups in five key areas: access, course completion, ESL/Basic Skills completion, degree/certificate completion, and transfer.
-(Student Equity Plan) The SEP proposes activities and methodologies to address inequitable outcomes of disproportionately impacted student groups.
+A review of student success and completion data resulted in the development of a broad spectrum of interrelated, cross-disciplinary interventions and activities focused on improving student outcomes and enhancing the student educational experience at the college through the Student Equity Plan (SEP), Student Success and Support Program (SSSP), Basic Skills Initiative (BSI) and the Adult Education Block Grant (AEBG).
+(Student Equity Plan, Student Success and Support Plan (SSSP); Basic Skills Initiative, AEBG) In 2015, the College received a Title V Grant focused on reducing academic, procedural, and physical barriers to student success.
+(Title V grant narrative) Through the grant, the College is addressing academic policies, course sequencing, and supplementary learning.
+The SEP proposes activities and methodologies to address inequitable outcomes of disproportionately impacted student groups.
 There are five core themes across these plans:

 ● Rethinking developmental education